-CIHEAM participates in the 122nd Plenary Session of the International Olive Council in Cordoba
+The CIHEAM participates in the 122nd Plenary Session of the International Olive Council in Cordoba

 Cordoba, Spain – 19–20 November 2025

-During the official ceremony marking World Olive Day, celebrated the following day, the President of CIHEAM recalled the profound cultural and symbolic dimension of the olive tree across the Mediterranean basin.
-“The olive tree is far more than a tree: it is a marker of identity, a living heritage, a shared language that has connected our societies for millennia,” she stated, emphasising that this culture “shapes our landscapes, sustains rural economies, and embodies an idea of peace and continuity that we need now more than ever.”
+During the official ceremony marking World Olive Day, celebrated the following day, the President of the CIHEAM recalled the profoundly cultural and symbolic dimension of the olive tree across the Mediterranean basin.
+“The olive tree is far more than a tree: it is a marker of identity, a living heritage, a shared language that has connected our societies for millennia,” she stated, emphasising that this cultivation “shapes our landscapes, sustains rural economies, and embodies an idea of peace and continuity that we need now more than ever.”

 The Cordoba Declaration